mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 * I left the track feeling worked but not as shattered as I did in September.

 ### WHAT STILL BUGS ME
 Today was as good of a day as I could have hoped for.
 I felt well rested, the weather was absolutely perfect (cool, sunny and next to no wind) and when I my plans were thrown off, I adjusted by finding a new venue in short order.
-What bugs me is that the goal was to hold an average pace of 4:25/km for this workout and I was off schedule with a 4:30/km;
+What bugs me is that the goal was to hold an average pace of 4:25/km for this workout and I was off schedule with a 4:30/km;  or 2 secs per 200m slow.

 <!--og:image /assets/og/IMG_2888.jp2-->